KAZR: History

-From January 1991 to April 1992, KDMG followed an adult album alternative (AAA) format "Where The Music Comes First", similar to WXRT in Chicago or KBCO in Denver.
-It became KFMG in 1992.
+On February 4, 1991, KDMG flipped to an adult album alternative (AAA) format with the slogan "Where The Music Comes First", similar to WXRT in Chicago and KBCO in Denver.
+It became KFMG in April 1992.
 During the era of 1990–1996, night times tended to be harder-edged, following an alternative/modern rock/new rock format in the daytime.
 KFMG's format consisted of modern/alternative rock, blues, and variety shows such as "The Grateful Dead Hour".
 In the early 1970s, owner and program director Ron Sorenson had operated a station with those call letters on 94.9 FM, now KGGO.

 On August 1, 1996, KFMG flipped to active rock as KAZR, "Lazer 103.3", after Sorenson sold the station to Saga Communications.

 Lazerfest

 In August 2002, KAZR created and organized a music festival known as Lazerfest.
 The inaugural festival took place in Water Works Park, but subsequently moved to the Indianola Balloon Grounds in Indianola, Iowa, in 2003.
 In 2012 Lazerfest moved to its new home at the Central Iowa Expo in Boone, Iowa.
 Lazerfest 2010 was the first Lazerfest to completely sell out, with 25,000 tickets sold.